oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 Number of log collectors | One | An increase in the number of log collectors may be necessary if there is excessive traffic.
 Log collector deployment mode | Docker container | Maximise support life as virtual appliance has been deprecated.
-Log collector location | Within the Agency Gateway zone | Minimise number of firewall ports to be opened between the existing proxies and the log collector.
+Log collector location | Within the organisation Gateway zone | Minimise number of firewall ports to be opened between the existing proxies and the log collector.
-Log collector operating system | Agency's discretion of supported operating system for Defender for Cloud Apps Log Collector. | Defender for Cloud Apps supports Windows and Linux (Ubuntu, RHEL, CentOS) operating systems for the Log Collector.
+Log collector operating system | Organisation's discretion of supported operating system for Defender for Cloud Apps Log Collector. | Defender for Cloud Apps supports Windows and Linux (Ubuntu, RHEL, CentOS) operating systems for the Log Collector.

 ##### App tags